enmalik/Nucleosome-Positioning/README.md

 Nucleosome Positioning Tool
 =====================

-A tool to find and visualize the closest nucleosomes to transcription binding sites.
+A tool to find and visualize the closest nucleosomes to transcription factor binding sites.

 Languages: Perl, R, Python, Bash